dgtutv/MountainMadness/README.md

 Website: <br />

 What our web application does<br />
-An interactive multiple choice game where you identify the spotted animal based on the shape of the spot:
+An interactive multiple choice game where you identify the spotted animal based on the shape of the spot.
 <br />
 Team Members<br />
 Louis Luu<br />